envicutor/drafts/flow.rst

-  - Checking all leases in SubmissionStore and if one is too old, reset the Submission object in the SubmissionStore and send message to the SubmissionStore with submission id.
+  - Checking all leases in SubmissionStore and if one is too old, reset the Submission object in the SubmissionStore and send message to the SubmissionStore with submission id
-  - Do this every n secs.
+  - Do this every n secs

 - Build Health Checker (``Availability.CacheBuilder``, ``FaultTolerance.CacheBuilder```)

-  - Checking all leases in BuildStore and if one is too old, reset the Dependency object in the BuildStore and send message to the BuildStore with Dependency object id.
+  - Checking all leases in BuildStore and if one is too old, reset the Dependency object in the BuildStore and send message to the BuildStore with Dependency object id
-  - Do this every n secs.
+  - Do this every n secs

 Get Submission Status flow
 **************************

 - Client

-  - Request Viewing Submission status via the submission id.
+  - Request Viewing Submission status via the submission id

 - Request handler

-  - Return Submission.Response Object (SubmissionStatus.Result).
+  - Return Submission.Response Object (SubmissionStatus.Result)